-Timing of treatment initiation and selecting the optimal systemic therapy from a multitude of options requires careful consideration of several different clinical factors, such as eligibility of chemotherapy, side effect profile of medications, disease burden, symptoms, and presence of visceral metastases.
-Since treatment may require a multifaceted approach, including upfront docetaxel-based regimes, early assessment of eligibility of chemotherapy is essential.
-As well, combined opinions from urology, medical oncology, and radiation oncology may be required to provide optimal care of patients with mCNPC/mCSPC.
-Additionally, as mCNPC/mCSPC continues to be an incurable disease, strong consideration should be given to inclusion of patients in clinical trials.
+Timing of initiation and choosing the optimal systemic therapy from a multitude of options requires careful consideration of a multitude of different clinical factors, such as eligibility of chemotherapy, side effect profile of medications, disease burden, symptoms, and presence of visceral metastases.
+Since treatment may require a multifaceted approach, including upfront docetaxelbased regimens, early assessment of eligibility for chemotherapy is essential.
+As well, combined opinions from urology, medical oncology, and radiation oncology may be required to provide optimal care for mCNPC/ mCSPC patients.
+Additionally, as mCNPC /mCSPC continues to be an incurable disease, strong consideration should be given to the inclusion of patients in clinical trials.